Loney Stewart Holland LLP Complaints Handling Procedure

 In the first instance, we would recommend raising any concerns with the solicitor with conduct of your case.
 However, if you do not wish to do that or you are dissatisfied with the response you have received, you may make a complaint as follows:

-By post to: Client Care, Loney Stewart Holland LLP, One Temple Quay, Temple Back East, Bristol BS1 6DZ
+By post to: Client Care, Loney Stewart Holland LLP, The Mill House, Buchanans Wharf, Ferry Street, Bristol BS1 6LY.

 By email to: email@example.com using the subject heading ‘Client Care’.